 Tip 2: Be honest in this question and also mention that you always learn through failures.
 However, do not throw yourself under the bus.

 Answer: I cannot pinpoint a given failure given that this is my first try at this role.
 However, I have encountered several failures in my career life.
-I once forgot to update a given transaction account, which almost got me in serious problems.
+I once forgot to update a given transaction account, which almost got me into serious problems.
 However, my supervisor was understanding and gave me time to sort this out.
 I learned always to be keen on details when dispensing my roles.

 11. Explain A Time You Had To Motivate Someone Around You?